sakshamsomani2345/Contracts/README.md

-# Thsese are the few smart contracts which are wriiten in solidity language.
+# These are the few smart contracts which are wriiten in solidity language.